Michionlion/allegheny-cs-setup/windows-steps.md

 To install Git, do GIT STEPS
 To install Java, do JAVA STEPS
 To install Gradle, do GRADLE STEPS
 To install Travis CI, do RUBY STEPS then TRAVIS-CI STEPS
-To install Python, do PYTHON STEPS

 Students in CS111 should install Java, Git, Gradle, and Travis CI in that order.
 Other classes should install the relevant modules that are in use in that class.